deanlorenz/arise-predictions/README.md

 `demo-predict` than the one used for `predict`.
 It includes a `from_data_values` list.
-Rather than explicitly listing the values to be predicted as in the `predict` configuration file, the values for `Accelerator` are instructed to be taken from the data, the values for `# of Accelerators` are instructed to spread from the minimal to maximal value appearing in the data (this is of course possible for numeric inputs only), and the cases of `Accelerator = N/A`,
-`# of Accelerators = 0` are excluded from the prediction space.
-If the same input appears also in the variable values list, e.g., for `# of Accelerators`, the values explicitly specified are added to the values derived from the data.
+Rather than explicitly listing the values to be predicted as in the `predict` configuration file, the values for `Accelerator` are instructed to be taken from the data, the values for `# of Accelerators` are instructed to spread from the minimal to maximal value appearing in the data (this is of course possible for numeric inputs only), and the case `# of Accelerators = 0` is excluded from the prediction space.
+If the same input appears also in the `variable_values` list, as in the case of `# of Accelerators`, the values explicitly specified (`9` in our example) are added to the values derived from the data.

 To use all the above commands, you need to provide in your input path a `job_spec.yaml` file indicating the metadata inputs and outputs of your data.
 See [this example](examples/MLCommons/job_spec.yaml) of a job